Formula One (video game): Race

 During each race the player's task is to watch the race as it goes lap after lap from the starting lane point of view, and react depending on the events that may occur.
 The blackboard on the top of the screen shows the top six drivers time differences in seconds, but the player can also tell how well their cars are doing just by watching closely to the cars passing by in each lap.
 The speed and time differences between the drivers are noticeable in game.

 A number of different events happen during every race, the most common being weather changes and accidents.
 If the weather changes the player can call the cars in for a tyre change, in case the drivers do not do it themselves first.
 In the case of accidents, if the car is still able to race, the driver will take it immediately to the pits for repairs.

-But if the cars are damaged beyond the ability to repair in race, or even if they crashed out, the player will have to watch the rest of the race, even if none of their cars is on track.
+If the cars are damaged beyond the ability to repair in race, or even if they crashed out, the player will have to watch the rest of the race, even if none of their cars is on track.